 Is NPS maturity amount taxable?

-NPS maturity amount is tax free upto 40% of accumulated amount, though you can withdraw 60% of the accumulated amount at the time of retirement.
+NPS maturity amount is tax free upto 60% of accumulated amount.
 Remaining 40% has to be compulsory used to buy an annuity plan.

 The annuity from NPS Scheme is taxable.